Bransholme: History

 Bransholme history goes at least as far back as the Domesday Book of 1086 where Bransholme is marked as a little hill surrounded by water.
-At this time the settlement known as Sudtone (now Sutton) occupied a strip of high ground forming a connecting link between Wagene (later Waghen then Wawne).
+At this time, the settlement known as Sudtone (now Sutton) occupied a strip of high ground forming a connecting link between Wagene (later Waghen then Wawne).
 An ancient highway ran through Wagene across Sudtone and through to Bilton.

-Some time in the last half of the second century a Romano-British farming settlement stood on the site of the former Gibraltar Farm near where the new bridge crosses the River Hull.
-Also a medieval stone dwelling house and two timber buildings existed where Foredyke Drain met the River Hull.
+Some time in the second half of the 2nd century, a Romano-British farming settlement stood on the site of the former Gibraltar Farm near where the new bridge crosses the River Hull.
+Also, a medieval stone dwelling house and two timber buildings existed where Foredyke Drain met the River Hull.

 A Roman camp was established to the north of Waghen.
 When the Angles and Saxons invaded they farmed land on the high ridge that ran from the village to Sutton.
 The ridge was surrounded by waters and marshland which at high tide separated Waghen from Sudtone.
-Later the monks and the Lords of the Manor drained the land with a series of drains and dikes.
+Later, the monks and the Lords of the Manor drained the land with a series of drains and dikes.

 In June 1939, more than 80 acre of land were requisitioned to build a Barrage Balloon defence station.
 Originally designated as RAF 17 Balloon Centre it was opened on 28 June 1939 and was from where, during the Second World War, the Balloon Barrage in the defence of Kingston upon Hull with its vital docks and rail network, was controlled and maintained.
-By September 1942 over 2,000 Royal Air Force and Women's Auxiliary Air Force served there.
+By September 1942, over 2,000 Royal Air Force and Women's Auxiliary Air Force served there.
 On 15 October 1942, the station was renamed RAF Sutton on Hull.
 It became the home of the RAF School of Fire Fighting and Rescue from 1943–59.
 The RAF Station was finally disposed of on Monday 14 August 1961.